THE SCIENCE

 Obliques

 When most people hear the word obliques, they think of love handles.
 And for some reason, people at the gym grab dumbbells and start performing side bends to get rid of the love handles.
-As previously mentioned, it takes more than side bends and crunches.
-To burn fat, you need to add diet and cardio to your plan!
+As previously mentioned, it takes more than side bends and crunches to develop six pack abs.
+To burn fat, you need to add diet and cardio to your fitness plan!
 Plus, there are other exercises for your obliques besides side bends.
 Round out your ab day with exercises such as cable rotations, Russians twists (pictured below), and bike crunches.
-As stated above, pick out a few exercises for your abs, a few exercises for your upper body, a few for your lower body, and soon you'll be on your way to a 2-, 4-, and maybe a 6-pack.
+As stated above, pick out a few exercises for your abs, a few exercises for your upper body, a few for your lower body, and soon you'll be on your way to a 2-, 4-, and maybe 6-pack abs.

 russian twists at pfta schools